Assalam Alaykoum, Merhaba bikoum fl Maghrib (Hello, Welcome to Morocco)

 Drugs, alcohol and smoking

 In Morocco it is illegal to take any kind of recreational drugs.
 The legal drinking age is 18 for alcoholic drinks.
-Note that smoking is allowed in public places, unless explicitly specified.
+Note that smoking is usually allowed in public places, unless explicitly specified otherwise, and drinking is prohibited in public .